gridhead/sysmon/README.md

 - Hybrid cross-client theming engine built with upto 21 supported theming options
 - Complex process management with per-task **`TERMINATE`**, **`KILL`**, **`SUSPEND`** and **`RESUME`** operations

+## Note

+1. The binary packages are architecture-bound.
+Pick the binary which is compatible with your system.
+    1. **`armv6`** - Raspberry Pi Zero W and other such devices.
+The binaries for this architecture is currently unavailable but you can simply install the daemon by following the steps provided in the "Using the script" section.
+    2. **`armhf`** - Raspberry Pi 2, Raspberry Pi 3B, Raspberry Pi 4B and other such devices.
+The binaries for this architecture is currently unavailable but you can simply install the daemon by following the steps provided in the "Using the script" section.
+    3. **`aarch64`** - Raspberry Pi 3B, Raspberry Pi 4B and other such devices.
+The binaries for this architecture is currently unavailable but you can simply install the daemon by following the steps provided in the "Using the script" section.
+    4. **`x86_64`** - Generic PCs an laptops.
+The binaries for this architecture are available for use and the also support "Using the script" way of installation.
+2. The script from the upstream consist of all the leading-edge changes so advanced users are actually recommended to use that over prepackaged binaries which are packaged periodically.
+3. I would be uploading the executable binaries very soon for the `armv6`, `armhf` and `aarch64` architectures.
+(Make it happen sooner by forking the project and contributing)

+## Using the script
+1. Install and upgrade virtualenv if not already done by executing `pip3 install virtualenv --user`.
+2. Clone the repository on your local drive and make it your current working directory.
+3. Create a virtual environment by executing `virtualenv venv`.
+4. Activate the virtual environment by executing `source venv/bin/activate`.
+5. Install all dependencies for the project by executing `pip3 install -r requirements.txt`.
+6. Run the project server by executing `python3 main.py`.
+7. Take a note of the computer's IP address and make sure that it is reachable.
+8. Visit `http://<YOUR-IP-ADDRESS>:9696/primary` from the other device (or `http://localhost:9696/primary` on the same PC).
+9. Take a look at the different themes available, refresh the monitor or print reports when needed.
+10. Select processes to open up modals - `TERMINATE`, `KILL`, `SUSPEND` and `RESUME` processes at will.
+11. When done tinkering, deactivate the virtual environment by executing `deactivate`.
+12. Give stars to the repository if it was helpful.

 ## Using the **`sysmon`** binary
 - Download the latest binary from the [**releases**](https://github.com/t0xic0der/sysmon/releases) page.
 - Make the binary **executable** by running `sudo chmod +x WebStationSYSMON`.